Cubs Payroll In 2013 And Contracts Going Forward

 Like us on Facebook here

 Posted on March 2, 2013, in MLB Payroll and Contracts, The Rest: Everything Baseball and tagged 2013 chicago cubs, 25 man roster chicago cubs, @akantecki on twitter, albert almora, alex kantecki, alfonso soriano, anthony rizzo, arodys vizcaino, Brett Jackson, brooks raley, Carlos Marmol, carlos villanueva, chicago, chicago cubs, Chicago cubs payroll, chris rusin, Darwin Barney, dave sappelt, david Dejesus, dioner navarro, edwin jackson, gerardo concepcion, james russell, Javier Baez, jed hoyer, jeff samardzija, jorge soler, josh vitters, junior lake, kyuji fujikawa, luis valbuena, matt garza, matt szczur, michael bowden, nate schierholtz, rafael dolis, scott baker, scott feldman, scott hairston, shawn camp, starlin castro, theo epstein, travis wood, welington castillo.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Cubs Payroll In 2013 And Contracts Going Forward.